 About

-At heart, I’m an ecologist.
-I love growing plants, saving seeds, making compost, wandering wild places and roadsides, and pausing in awe of the wild wonders all around.
+I love growing plants, saving seeds, making compost, watching birds, wandering wild places and roadsides (preferably with a dog), and pausing in awe of the wild wonders all around.
 This way of seeing the world flows directly into my art.

-I create paintings, drawings, and lino cuts inspired by the natural world.
+I create paintings, drawings, and lino cuts.
 I forage and grow many of the colors I use, transforming leaves, petals, berries, and soil into living pigments for my watercolor work.
-Through detailed lines and these natural materials, my art honors the beauty and interconnectedness of the world around us.

 I don’t know exactly what a prayer is.
 I do know how to pay attention, how to fall down into the grass, how to kneel down in the grass, how to be idle and blessed, how to stroll through the fields, which is what I have been doing all day.
 Tell me, what else should I have done?
 Doesn’t everything die at last, and too soon?
 Tell me, what is it you plan to do with your one wild and precious life?